telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiSelect.md

 ###  Delay `Double`

-The delay in milliseconds between a keystroke and when the widget displays the popup.
+Specifies the delay in milliseconds after which the MultiSelect will start filtering dataSource.

-###  DropDownWidth `String`
+###  DropDownHeight `Unit`

-The width of the dropdown.
-Numeric values are treated as pixels.
+The height of the suggestion popup in pixels.
+The default value is 200 pixels.

 ###  Enable `Boolean`